 Check out all the Ibanez RG565 models under Genesis Collection here.

 Ibanez RG565 Review & Sound Dem0 (no talking)

 In order to provide you with some of the endless sonic possibilities Ibanez RG565 offers, I prepared a demo video, no-talking style!

-I used my Ibanez RG565 Laser Blue, ENGL E570 all-tube preamp, ENGL Cabloader and Ibanez Tube Screamer Mini going direct into my RME Babyface PRO interface, recorded in Reaper with some room and chamber reverbs by Lexicon!
+I used my Ibanez RG565 Laser Blue, ENGL E570 all-tube preamp, ENGL Cabloader and Ibanez Tube Screamer Mini going directly into my RME Babyface PRO interface, recorded in Reaper with some room and chamber reverbs by Lexicon!

 Note that, I am using the factory strings by D’Addario.
-I think these are one of the worst guitar strings ever!
+I think these are some of the worst guitar strings ever!
 I used them for a long time when I was young, but no more!
 They immediately start getting corroded.
 I would definitely restring this guitar for long-term use.

-As you can hear from the video, Ibanez RG565 can deliver a huge array of guitar tones thanks to the unique design with the unique H/S pickup combination and 5-way switch.
-These in-between positions are very unique and generate excellent usable tones for any musical scenario!
+As you can hear from the video, the Ibanez RG565 can deliver a huge array of guitar tones thanks to the unique design with the unique H/S pickup combination and 5-way switch.
+These in-between positions are unique and generate excellent usable tones for any musical scenario!